jtalbotmartin/masters-planning-report/3-literature-review.md

 - the tools I will use for variant annotation and analysis (described below)
 - the regions of BRCA defined within the scope of my search for novel mechanisms of BRCA-deficiency - defining a set of near-coding regulatory regions comprising of 5' and 3' UTRs, Promoter and Intronic regions.

-In this instance, the regions of BRCA in which I will analyse are chosen in light of the annotations available, in order to interpret the findings I will generate.
+In this instance, the regions of BRCA in which I will analyse are chosen in light of the most informative and highest quality annotations available, in order to generate and robustly interpret findings that may be of relevance.
 These annotations I will utilise are as follows:
 - Combined Annotation–Dependent Depletion (CADD) Scores [28] - a measure of deleteriousness used to estimate variant pathogenicity.
 - PhyloP (Phylogenic P-values) [29]- a measure of evolutionary conservation at individual alignment sites [30] {tells me}
-- SpliceAI
+- SpliceAI [34] - a best-in-class [35] deep neural network for the prediction of splicing variants. {tells me}
-- UTRannotator [31] - a plugin to Ensembl's variant effect preductor [33] tool to annotate upstream open reading frame-creating or disrupting 5'UTR variants [32] {these variants are}
+- UTRannotator [31] - a plugin to Ensembl's variant effect predictor [33] tool, used to annotate upstream open reading frame-creating or disrupting 5'UTR variants [32] {these variants are}
-- PolyA Signals
+- RNA Binding and PolyA Signals Data

 - extrapolate mechanisms
 **Regions**